lightning/bolts/04-onion-routing.md

 This document describes the construction of an onion routed packet that is used to route a payment from an _origin node_ to a _final node_.
-The packet is routed through a number of intermediate nodes which are referred to here as _hops_.
+The packet is routed through a number of intermediate nodes, called _hops_.

 The routing schema is based on the [Sphinx](http://www.cypherpunks.ca/~iang/pubs/Sphinx_Oakland09.pdf)